Top 7 Project Management Software For Freelancers On A Budget

 I’m not really one to gush about project management software programs – but I really think that Hive has cracked the code.
 Remember when I mentioned earlier that my clients all used their own project management systems?
 At one point, I had 5 clients assigning tasks to me from different PMs, and the only way I could wrangle all my assignments and not lose my head was through Hive.

 However, like some of the other versions on this list, you can unlock some pretty nifty features when you pay for your Hive subscription.
 From timesheets to analytics and more – the paid version is an excellent option for teams that need more features to streamline work.
 But for those of us with a limited (I mean zero) budget?
-The free version is simply the bee’s knees.
-If you want to check out their free version it includes the following:
+The free version is the best on the market.

 2. Asana